-Shawn Tan, 31, is a coach at TOUCH Youth.
-When he was in his teens, he would join his friends in committing criminal activities like stealing and vandalising.
+Shawn Tan, 36, is the Assistant Manager at TOUCH Leadership and Mentoring.
+The teenage Shawn was often up to mischief and misbehaviour with his friends.
 Thankfully through adult intervention by his parents and teachers, he joined the Boys’ Brigade, and that changed his life for the better.

 “At the age of 14, one of my Boys’ Brigade officers saw something in me that no one else saw.
 He gave me the attention, mentoring, and correction when I needed it,” Shawn mentions.
 This motivated him, and he grew to have a heart for the youths, and started mentoring teenagers at the age of 17.

-“As a coach in TOUCH Youth, I connect with the at-risk youth, and stand in the gap for the youth who have no key adult figures in their lives to guide them.
+“As a coach in TOUCH Leadership and Mentoring, I connect with the at-risk youth, and stand in the gap for the youth who have no key adult figures in their lives to guide them.
 I act as that positive role model for them, and help these youths find their footing and their self-identity.
 I also aid them in growing to face the world with confidence.”

 “The lesson learnt is that we must be client-centered in our work.
 We cannot do the work and implement the template of the trainings in the same way to everyone, thinking that it will work,” he says.

 “I did not consider that in my early years of organising programmes, and the secondary 2 students who were under my care were totally disengaged with us.
 Many of them just walked around during the programme, and some even walked out!
 That was painful, as we knew how we would like to reach out to them, and we knew that understanding them first would help us enter their lives and show that we care, but we could not get to doing that.”

 Without the connection with the students, it was difficult for Shawn to reach out to them, but he says that that experience was necessary in order for him to really understand the importance of this bond he needs to first have with the youths.

 Work is very fulfilling for him, but it is not short of challenges.